JonnyJD/python-discid/README.rst

 Libdiscid >= 0.2.2 is needed.

-Libdiscid's main purpose is the calculation of an identifier of audio discs (disc id) to use for the MusicBrainz database.
+Libdiscid's main purpose is the calculation of an identifier of audio discs (disc ID) to use for the MusicBrainz database.

 That identifier is calculated from the TOC of the disc, similar to the freeDB CDDB identifier.
-Libdiscid can calculate MusicBranz Disc IDs and freeDB Disc IDs.
+Libdiscid can calculate MusicBrainz disc IDs and freeDB disc IDs.
+Additionally the MCN of the disc and ISRCs from the tracks can be extracted.

-This module is a very close binding that offloads all relevant data storage and calculation to Libdiscid.
-On the other hand it gives a pythonic API and uses an object and exceptions.
+This module is a close binding that offloads all relevant data storage and calculation to Libdiscid.
+On the other hand it gives a pythonic API and uses objects and exceptions.

 For more information on Libdiscid see `libdiscid`_.